tizoc/manual-ocamlbuild/manual.md

 Some examples of documentation of rules or flags are the following:

     rule "ocaml: modular menhir (mlypack)"
-      ~deps:[ %.mlypack ]
+      ~deps:[ "%.mlypack" ]
-      ~prods:[ %.mli; %.ml ]
+      ~prods:[ "%.mli"; "%.ml" ]
-      ~doc:"Menhir supports building a parser by composing several .mly files together, containing different parts of the grammar description.
-To use that feature with ocamlbuild, you should create a .mlypack file with the same syntax as .mllib or .mlpack files: a whitespace-separated list of the capitalized module names of the .mly files you want to combine together."
+      ~doc:"Menhir supports building a parser by composing several .mly files \
+            together, containing different parts of the grammar description.
+To \
+            use that feature with ocamlbuild, you should create a .mlypack file \
+            with the same syntax as .mllib or .mlpack files: a \
+            whitespace-separated list of the capitalized module names of the .mly \
+            files you want to combine together."
       <fun>